jonnor/projects/bioplastic/README.md

 It is a thermosetting plastic, so cannot be thermoformed, and not molded after having first set.
 Its popularity faded due to lack of moldability, milk-shortage during war, and never recovered afterwards, due to availability of petroleum-based plastics.

-Maybe there also exists [synthetic rubber](https://en.wikipedia.org/wiki/Synthetic_rubber) based on proteins?
+By using sulfur, one can also make a kind-of [synthetic rubber](https://en.wikipedia.org/wiki/Synthetic_rubber).
+[How to video](https://www.youtube.com/watch?v=VzEujd7iEHU).

 ## Possible uses

 Hardplastic objects, as replacement to doing them out of acrylic/polyurethane.
 Possibly especially interesting where wanting ivory or gemstone type imitation.

-There was active research in 40ies around making textiles with it, but never seemed to get to product stage.
+There was active research in 40ies around making textiles with it, but never seemed to get to product stage?
+Some mentions of producs lanital, (Italy), and aralac (USA).

 ## Creation